nazmul-nhb/nhb-portfolio/README.md

 ## Overview

 Welcome to my personal portfolio!
-This website showcases my skills, projects, achievements, and contact information in an interactive and visually appealing manner.
+This website showcases my skills, projects, published packages, and contact information in an interactive and visually appealing manner.
 The portfolio is designed with a focus on simplicity and functionality while incorporating advanced features for a smooth user experience.

 ### Key Features